leyendecker/predict-kickstarter-funding/report.md

 ### Data Exploration

+There are 108129 instances of the dataset and 12 features (discarding `final_status` and `backers_count`).
 A data exploration will be done on the scalar, categorial and period variables of the dataset.

 #### Scalar variables